RodGpe/kali_docker/README.md

 - Download the GoPhish code from its [git hub repository](https://github.com/gophish/gophish)
 - Run de GoPhish server

 It is desirable that we don't use IP addresses in out attacks, it is better to have a domain, you can buy a domain in sites like [GoDaddy](https://www.godaddy.com/).
 Once we have a domain we need to get a certificate for it.
 There are sites like  [ZeroSSL](https://zerossl.com/) which can issue a certificate for FREE that ara valid for 90 Days.
+In order to proof that we have control of the domain ZeroSSL ask you to add some DNS register, we add this register in the DNS configuration of the domain provider.